Gordon Castle: The Georgian Rebuilding

 Architect John Adam was commissioned, alongside the exiled Huguenot (French) architect Abraham Roumieu, to redesign the castle in 1764, but this did not come to fruition.
-Eventually the commission fell to the lesser-known Edinburgh architect, John Baxter, who rebuilt it in 1769 for Alexander Gordon, 4th Duke of Gordon.
-The central four-storey block incorporated a six-storey medieval tower called the Bog-of-Gight, and was flanked by a pair of two-storey wings.
+Eventually the commission fell to the lesser-known Edinburgh architect, John Baxter, who started to rebuild the castle in 1769.
+He incorporated the six-storey medieval tower called the Bog-of-Gight into central four-storey block, which was flanked by a pair of two-storey wings.
+As a result, an immense classical mansion was created —the south façade alone extending nearly 173 metres (568 feet).
+The principal reception rooms, including the Drawing Room and Dining Room, occupied the first floor of the central block, while a chapel and conservatory filled the east wing.
 In 1827 the Aberdeen architect Archibald Simpson was commissioned to redesign the east wing after it was destroyed by fire.